 We are highly experienced in London Market/Lloyd's matters advising clients on broker remuneration agreements, undertaking board effectiveness reviews for managing agents, advising overseas coverholders in enquiries from Lloyd's and advising the market on financial sanctions.

 We advise on the full range of insurance market distribution arrangements and agreements, product wording and customer facing documentation, outsourcing agreements, business as usual terms of business and commercial contracts.

 Our corporate advice includes company and partnership formation, mergers and acquisitions (public and private); schemes of arrangement and portfolio transfers; and joint ventures and group reorganisations for domestic and international businesses.
-We have also advised on the implications for UK businesses of trading with or through innovative structures, such as protected or independent cell companies.

 It is now five months since the Financial Conduct Authority (FCA) published its terms of reference (ToR) (PDF) for a market study into the wholesale insurance broker market (the Market Study) – in effect, the London Market.

 It is more than three months since the Financial Conduct Authority (FCA) published its terms of reference ("Terms") for a market study into the wholesale insurance broker market – in effect, the London Market.

 The Financial Conduct Authority (FCA)'s terms of reference for its wholesale insurance broker market study, published in November 2017, are clear on possible conduct by brokers which the FCA may intervene to regulate.
 They are much less clear on the dynamics of the market and why intervention should be the favoured route.